modalitysystems/modalitysoftware-docs/twa/Reports/Reporting-Basics.md

 *Members* - is explicitly members (not owners of guests)

-*Guests* is explicitly guests not tenant users
+*Guests* is explicitly guests not tenant users.
+These are teams guests not AD guests.

+We also collect all AD guests

 ## Total Teams and Archived Teams